Copyright Infringement Issues

-My week started off on Monday with an energizing Forrest Yoga class at 7:00 am, a whole meal alkaline shake for breakfast and a Cease & Desist letter written out to a website selling jewelry that infringed the copyright not only of Camilla, but several other artists in our community.
+My week started off on Monday with an energizing yoga class at 7:00 am, a whole meal alkaline shake for breakfast and a Cease & Desist letter written out to a website selling jewelry that infringed the copyright not only of Camilla, but several other artists in our community.
 The site, it seems, is based in China.
 Their live chat function does not work, but they have a submission form and an email contact address, so they have received multiple letters/messages with the cease and desist.

 This isn't the first time that I've had to issue a Cease & Desist.
 It won't be the last.
 We certainly do not have a team of lawyers to call on, to monitor, or to react to every possible infringement of copyright.
 Unfortunately it happens a lot, and we were lucky this time because we found out and can try to do something about it.
 So how did we find out?
 Was it by name/brand/keyword alerts?
 No, in this case those were useless- Camilla's name was obviously missing.
 Was our legal team vigilantly scouring the web?
 No, we covered that point above.
 We were alerted by -- a fan!
 We may not have a pack of lawyers on our team - we have something infinitely better - a pack of fan watchdogs!